jrucho/YTbeatmakercues/README.md

 While the synth is active, the number keys play notes (C‑major starting from the selected octave).
 The synth has a pitch fader synced to the video by default.
 Uncheck **Sync Video** to adjust it separately and use the transpose slider for coarse tuning.

+Each preset stores oscillator type, engine (analog, FM, wavetable or sampler), filter cutoff/Q and ADSR envelope.
+Use **Save** to store changes or **Delete** to remove custom presets. **Export** saves the current preset as JSON so you can share it.

 All loop keys and MIDI notes can be reassigned in the Key Mapping and MIDI Mapping windows.
 Holding the MIDI Shift note while pressing a loop note erases that loop.